muratk3n/thirdwave/en/2019/05/bezos-space-infrastructure.md

 four times the energy needed.

 Important point 10 KW / person is a first-world number.
 Not everyone in the world is there yet.
-Plus first world is living in luxurious consumption mode, and lots of waste.
+Plus first world is in luxurious consumption mode, w lots of waste.
 Imagine how much energy is wasted in commuting.
-People travel distances daily that would be unthinkable 100 years ago, which isn't necessarily advance.
+People travel distances daily that would be unthinkable to our ancestors <100 years ago, which isn't necessarily advance.
 It is waste.

-No need to go to space for energy, because in space energy gain becomes 1368 W/m2, from 1000 W/m2.
-It isn't doubling, or tripling gain.
+Going to space to get that 1368 W/m2, from 1000 W/m2 is
+overkill.
 World population will double in 70 years with 1% annual population growth.
 Until then, and for a long time, we can just increase panel area.
+Sure leave Earth collect energy in their own solar panel area outside Earth is fine.
+But the real selling point is escaping extinction level event rather than "Earth running out of energy".

 Also there is such a thing as carrying capacity; in population models this number is the threshold beyond which more life cannot be supported, and there is no harm in that.
-That regulation will happen on its own, we don't have to lose our minds thinking about it.
+This self-regulation mechanism runs on its own, we don't have to lose our minds thinking about it.